Breakend/experiment-impact-tracker/README.md

 }
 ```

+Then you just run this script, pointing to your data, the json file and an output directory.

 ```bash
 create-compute-appendix ./data/ --site_spec leaderboard_generation_format.json --output_dir ./site/
 ```

-To see this in action, take a look at our RL Energy Leaderboard: https://github.com/Breakend/RL-Energy-Leaderboard
+To see this in action, take a look at our RL Energy Leaderboard.

+The specs are here: https://github.com/Breakend/RL-Energy-Leaderboard

+And the output looks like this: https://breakend.github.io/RL-Energy-Leaderboard/reinforcement_learning_energy_leaderboard/

 ### Asserting certain hardware